shiveshnavin/ifct2017.github.io/read/terms.md

 **Governing Law; Jurisdiction.** This Website originates from the Hyderabad, Telangana.
 This Agreement will be governed by the laws of the State of Telangana without regard to its conflict of law principles to the contrary.
-Neither you nor Subhajit Sahu will commence or prosecute any suit, proceeding or claim to enforce the provisions of this Agreement, to recover damages for breach of or default of this Agreement, or otherwise arising under or by reason of this Agreement, other than in courts located in State of Telangana.
+Neither you nor Merferry will commence or prosecute any suit, proceeding or claim to enforce the provisions of this Agreement, to recover damages for breach of or default of this Agreement, or otherwise arising under or by reason of this Agreement, other than in courts located in State of Telangana.
 By using this Website or ordering Products,